Java Management Extensions (JMX) - OpenTelemetry Collector

 If you have multiple Java processes running on the same host, then you need to select Add another Host option under More Actions when installing an app to generate a new YAML configuration file for each of the Java process.

-Viewing JMX Dashboards
+Viewing JMX dashboards

 Overview